Kate-h36/Cash/README.md

 # Cash Problem

+## Note

+This was created as soiution for Problem Set #1 of CS50 Course Cash Problem (less comfortable version): https://cs50.harvard.edu/x/2023/psets/1/cash/

 ## Cash Problem using Greedy Algorithm in C

 This is a C program that solves the cash problem using the greedy algorithm.
 Given a cash amount and a set of coin denominations, the program determines the minimum number of coins needed to make the change.